leec13/MiSiCgui/README.md

 Windows :

-Sometimes needs to re-install numpy
+Sometimes you will need to re-install numpy

 `conda activate MiSiCgui`